9th Grade Early Admissions

 • Self-disciplined and able to follow directions and established rules

 • Ability to work independently and stay “on task”

 • Ability to get along with others and work as a team member

 • Ability to adapt to new learning experiences

-Required Costs: There are specific costs for textbooks, tools, supplies, uniforms, certifications; and for some programs medical and criminal clearances that students are obligated to pay.
-These costs change annually and are detailed on the individual program pages.
+There are specific costs for textbooks, tools, supplies, uniforms, certifications; and for some programs, medical and criminal clearances that students are obligated to pay.
+These costs change annually and are detailed within each program.

 Business Management & Entrepreneurship (W)

 Advertising Art & Design Technology (W)

 Building Construction Occupations (E)